SalesforceCommerceCloud/sfcc-sample-apps/README.md

 ## Monorepo Instructions

-sfcc-sample-apps is a monorepo with a sample application and bff dependency modules.
+sfcc-sample-apps is a monorepo with a sample application and Backend For Frontend (BFF) dependency modules.
 Typically, dependencies modules are published to a public npm server.
 However to develop an application, the modules are included together in a single repository.

 ## Useful Links